Sign In / Sign Out

 I am from out of town, and I'm concerned about how to go through the format review process long-distance.
 Can you offer any advice?

 Documents should be uploaded in the students iPOS and then once approved, uploaded to ProQuest.
 Please note that the students' defense must be scheduled prior to format submission and that the document must be submitted at least ten calendar days prior to the scheduled defense (10-Working Day Calendar).
 The Final Pass/Fail form is processed electronically and sent to the Graduate College via DocuSign.
 Students can see the status of their document and their defense through their MyASU account.

 Would it be possible for me to meet with a format advisor to have my document checked for any changes that need to be made before I submit for format review?

 We cannot conduct a review before you submit your document and schedule your defense.
-We encourage all students to use the ASU Format Advising Tool to build the shell, page margins, and preliminary matter of their document.
+We encourage all students to use the ASU Format Wizard to build the shell, page margins, and preliminary matter of their document.
 For specific information please consult the ASU Graduate College Format Manual or the standard formatting requirements.

 If I am still in the process of revising the text, am I able to submit my work for a format review?
 In other words, does the document need to be completely finished before I give it to you?

 Your document must be completed before you submit it for format review.
 However, it is likely that your committee will suggest revisions that may require the inclusion of additional material.
 As such, you may make changes to your document after initial format review, as suggested by your committee.

 Could you clarify which dates belong on the Title Page?